brendan-w/DDL-Creator/README.md

 DDL Creator
 ===========

-Application for creating and editting DDL (device definition language) files for the MLC-16 lighting console.
+Application for creating and editing DDL (device definition language) files for the MLC-16 lighting console.